rubenrekhi/hris-system/USER-GUIDE.md

 - **Reports** - Export data in various formats
 - **Management** - Administrative operations
 - **Audits** - View system change history

 ---

+## Authentication & Access

+### Logging In

+The HRIS system uses WorkOS AuthKit for secure authentication.

+**To access the application:**
+1. Navigate to the application URL in your web browser
+2. You'll be automatically redirected to the login page if not authenticated
+3. Click **"Sign In with WorkOS"**
+4. Enter your credentials on the WorkOS login page
+5. After successful authentication, you'll be redirected back to the application

+### User Roles & Permissions

+The system implements Role-Based Access Control (RBAC) with three permission levels:

+#### **Member** (Read-Only Access)
+- **Can view:**
+  - Employee directory and profiles
+  - Organizational chart
+  - Departments and teams
+  - Search functionality
+- **Cannot:**
+  - Create, edit, or delete any data
+  - Access management features
+  - View audit logs

+#### **HR** (Employee Management Access)
+- **All Member permissions, plus:**
+- **Can manage:**
+  - Create and edit employees
+  - Delete employees (except CEO)
+  - Create and manage departments
+  - Create and manage teams
+  - Bulk import employees
+  - Export data in all formats
+- **Cannot:**
+  - Promote employees to CEO
+  - Replace the CEO
+  - View audit logs

+#### **Admin** (Full System Access)
+- **All HR permissions, plus:**
+- **Can manage:**
+  - Promote employees to CEO
+  - Replace the CEO with a new employee
+  - Delete any employee (including former CEOs)
+  - View audit logs
+  - Full system administration

+### Viewing Your Profile

+To view your own employee profile (if linked to an employee record):
+1. Look for your name in the top-right corner of the header
+2. Click on your name
+3. Your employee profile modal will open
+4. If you don't have an employee record linked, you'll see a warning message

+### Logging Out

+To log out of the application:
+1. Click the **Logout** button in the top-right corner of the header
+2. You'll be redirected to the login page
+3. Your session will be cleared from both the application and WorkOS

+**Security Notes:**
+- Sessions expire after 7 days of inactivity
+- Your session is encrypted using secure HTTP-only cookies
+- Always log out when using a shared computer

+### User-Employee Linking

+**Automatic Linking:**
+- If an employee record exists with the same email as your user account, they will be automatically linked
+- This happens when you first log in or when an employee is created with your email

+**Benefits of Linking:**
+- Click your name in the header to view your employee profile
+- Your user actions are tracked in audit logs with your name
+- Managers can see their direct reports in their profile

+**If Not Linked:**
+- You can still use the system based on your role permissions
+- Clicking your name will show a message that no employee record exists
+- Your actions are still tracked in audit logs

+### Access Denied

+If you try to access a feature you don't have permission for, you'll see an "Access Denied" message showing your current role and the required role.

+**What to do:**
+- Contact your system administrator to request role upgrade if needed
+- Verify you're logged in with the correct account
+- Check that your user account has the appropriate role assigned in WorkOS

+---